 Advantages and drawbacks of direct advertising

-Let's start with the pros and cons of a more traditional approach, namely direct advertising.
+Let's start with direct advertising pros and cons — the more traditional approach.

 Advantages of direct advertising

-Without further ado, these are the key benefits you can gain if you embrace the direct advertising approach.
+These are the key benefits you can gain by embracing direct advertising.

 Complete control over ad placement & messaging